thruthesky/firelibrary/README.md

 # TODO

+* `disableDeleteWithDependant` should be changed to `disableEditWithDependant`.
+  * and implement it work.
+If a post or a comment has a reply, then author cannot change/hide/delete/move it.
 * Make a forum with chatting functionality. @see Goal

 * @CHECK CONSIDER To remove `language translation` from `firelibrary` since it should be not part of `Firelibrary`.
 Or, simple `Firelibrary` provides it since it is really necessary. like `Library as _`